From Unstructured Data to Demand Counterfactuals: Theory and Practice: Case 2: Individual-Level Price Variation

-Next, we consider settings with individual-level price variation and choice data.
-Following an established literature \citep{dube2019handbook}, we assume the researcher includes product fixed effects to account for systematic differences across products and is willing to rule out any remaining price endogeneity.
+Next, we consider settings with individual-level price variation and individual choice data.
+Following an established literature \citep[as reviewed in][]{dube2019handbook}, we include product fixed effects to account for systematic differences across products and rule out any remaining price endogeneity.